 The prospects for our farm and how to keep interested in farm life:

 When I look at local farms I see so many that abuse their soils, have tremendous debt and are not able to maintain the soil health properly.
 The degrading soil in our world has long been talked and written about often over the past century.
 People like Louis Bromfield and Ed Faulkner point this out many times in their writings.
 I do note that cover crops are increasing locally.
 If one has a farm with over 1000 acres it seems possible to derive a profit but it is very machine and fossil fuel intensive.
-How can our system of providing food for most of the world rely on a depleting resource of fossil fuels?
+How can our system provide food for most of the world that relies on a depleting resource of fossil fuels?
 Life in agriculture is not very stable as the multinational firms purchase most of the crops and one cannot earn sufficient income on a small farm unless they sell direct to customers which is what we try to do.
-It is also quite apparent that those who provide the farmers with machinery and amendments are the ones who profit from agriculture not the farmers.
+It is also quite apparent that those who provide the farmers with machinery and amendments are the ones who profit from agriculture and certainly not the local farmers.

 Then there is climate change which is affecting all of our farms.
-Generally farms grow crops particular to their area but now some crops are no longer viable.
-We are receiving too much rain and even experience drought in the spring!
+Generally farms grow crops particular to their area but now some crops are no longer viable with the dry summers we are experiencing.
+For the hot dry summer of 2025 I grew sorghum which did rather well.We are receiving too much rain at times and experienced a severe drought in the summer of 2025.

 Our modern way of life in north America with prepared foods, expensive cars, high energy costs, and luxury air travel, has become unsustainable.
 Countries like Mexico, Africa are much more able to have a future with the local skills and many local markets available.
 Generally there is just too few resources for too many people and many of those people especially in north America cannot even grow a garden let alone cook a meal.

 Learning to work together is very difficult especially if money is scarce.
-The thought of working 7 days a week doing chores is not very exciting but for myslef I am happily farming and looking forward to each new day.
+The thought of working 7 days a week doing chores is not very exciting but for myself I am happily farming and looking forward to each new day.
 This is challenge I enjoy as I feel free from the job related mentality permeating society today and it is a real challenge to work with the horses and grow crops.

 As I stated earlier many farmers have a day job which is similar to us having a pension.
 What is important as well as having a skill that can earn money outside the farm but also one must also have an great interest on the farm in such things a bird identification, insect identification, plant identification, machinery fixing, machinery building, woodworking, machine shop work to fully enjoy the farm life.
 Things like games that involve others such as volley ball, soccer and baseball are a necessary part of this lifestyle